Channel S

-Channel S (চ্যানেল এস) is a UK-based, free-to-air television channel targeting the British Bangladeshi community.
+Channel S (চ্যানেল এস; ꠌꠦꠘꠦꠟ ꠄꠍ) is a UK-based, free-to-air television channel targeting the British Bangladeshi community.
 The channel was established on 16 December 2004 by Mahee Ferdous Jalil, a Bangladeshi businessman in London.
 On Sky it at first had a timesharing deal with ATN Global, and then in 2005 began to broadcast for 24 hours, 7 days a week; it is currently available on Sky channel 777.
 The channel claims to be the "Voice of British Bangladeshis across the world", showing programmes suiting community needs.
 Its slogan is "Working for the community".

 The television station is based at Prestige House in Walthamstow, north-east London.
 It broadcasts programmes in Bengali, Sylheti and a few in British English.
 It is the first Bangladeshi channel to broadcast a significant content in Sylheti which has built up a loyal following among Bangladeshis in the United Kingdom, of whom the majority come from Sylhet.
 Since the launch of the channel in 2004 there has been bitter rivalry between Channel S and Bangla TV, with Channel S gaining rights to broadcast the Baishakhi Mela.
 A survey in the UK found Channel S was the most viewed Bengali TV channel in the UK.